nmstate/nmstate/packaging/README.release.md

 ## Post Release

-* Create a pull request with increased version number in the `VERSION` file.
+* Create a pull request with increased version number in the `VERSION` file and merge it before any other PR.
+This is necessary to ensure that the development RPMs are newer than the stable version in distributions.

 * Send out a notification to the network manager mailing list